 Located in La Fortuna Costa Rica, the Arenal Volcano National Park and its surroundings are full with a variety of conditions and attractions to please everyone.
 This means that it doesn’t matter if you are looking for adventure, relaxation or a nature encounter, in this region you can find a variety of hotels and activities suitable for you.

 Obviously its main attraction is the Arenal Volcano – a volcano that is currently in a resting phase – but the hot springs are also one of the wonders of this region.
-If you are looking for adventurous experiences, here you can enjoy of whitewater rafting tours, zip line tours, hikes, hanging bridges walks and a lot more; and after all that, you can simply relax in the hot spring pools while enjoying the incredible views of the volcano.
+If you are looking for adventurous experiences, here you can enjoy of white-water rafting tours, zip line tours, hikes, hanging bridges walks and a lot more; and after all that, you can simply relax in the hot spring pools while enjoying the incredible views of the volcano.
 Also you can treat yourself with a hot stone massage or a volcanic mud wrap in one of the incredible spas located in the hotels of the area.
 That’s why several international media have pointed Arenal as one of the best places to visit in Costa Rica for couples!

 There are two additional sites located near this region that we didn't want to leave out.
 One is closer from the Arenal Volcano and the other one is a little bit longer but worth the trip.

-One of the natural wonders of the country is without a doubt the Celeste River and maybe you have already heard about it, as it is one of the most famous places of Costa Rica.
+One of the natural wonders of the country is without a doubt the Celeste River and maybe you have already heard about it, as it is one of the Costa Rica main attractions.
 What makes it so special is the incredible light blue color of the water that seems to be artificially colored.
 To get here it is also important to have a good physical condition since the hike will last around 3 hours through the rain forest, more or less.
 It is no possible to swim in the river but getting to see this spectacular phenomenon is more than enough.

 Nearest airport: Juan Santamaria International Airport (SJO) – 160 km, 3 hours approximately

-This is maybe one of the most popular destinations in Costa Rica.
+This national park is considered among the most well-known destinations in the country.
 Manuel Antonio National Park combines a variety of wildlife, a lush vegetation and an incredible beach, and that’s why it is one of the favorite places of families, couples and solo travelers.

 Here you can find, as in Arenal, zip line tours, whitewater rafting tours, snorkeling tours, fishing expeditions, hiking in the National Park, ATVs, and many more activities.
-Besides, we recommended this paradisiac destination in the Pacific region of Costa Rica as one of the best places to visit in December, since here you can enjoy incredible kayak tours in the sea or in an estuary, among other benefits of planning your vacations in Costa Rica such as a great weather and a cool beach ambiance.
+Besides, we recommended this paradisiac destination in the Pacific region as one of the best places to visit in December, since here you can enjoy incredible kayak tours in the sea or in an estuary, among other benefits of planning your vacations such as a great weather and a cool beach ambiance.

 Something very important to know is that there are no all-inclusive resorts in this area, and the lodging here is mainly composed by small boutique hotels immersed in the forest, each one featuring its unique and characteristic style.

-The area is also well-known for its multiple places for dining out.
+Besides, the area is very popular for its multiple places for dining out.
 Here you can find a wide variety of Costa Rican typical food and international cuisine, just for the delight of all its visitors.

 You can always think about renting a car, but we do not recommend this option because you will lose some valuable time trying to get there by road, the driving distance is considerably huge.
 That’s why we always suggest to take a domestic flight to the area… You will save a lot of travelling time.

-This is maybe one of our favorite recommendations, but we know that it is a really special destination so it is important that you are sure you want a real approach to the natural beauties of the country and its biodiverse wildlife, before you decide to include the Corcovado National Park on your Costa Rica Vacation Package
+This is maybe one of our favorite recommendations, but we know that it is a really special destination so it is important that you are sure you want a real approach to the natural beauties of the country and its biodiverse wildlife, before you decide to include the Corcovado National Park on your vacation package.

 Corcovado National Park was listed by National Geographic as “the most biologically intense place on Earth in terms of biodiversity" and that means that you will be immersed in one of the most amazing forests of the world.
 Here, of course, there are no roads.
 You have to take a boat to reach the small lodges and to the park and you will have no access to Wi-Fi or telephone signals.
 Corcovado is the perfect place to disconnect completely from the noise of the city.